-Guidance for people who are Clinically Extremely Vulnerable from Covid-19
+Guidance for people who are Clinically Extremely Vulnerable to Covid-19

 Full guidance is available on the national shielding guidance website.